dougsweetser/QG/docs/all/measure_it_all.md

 interval.

 The kids above and below are not moving compared to the reference square.
-By the quaternion gravity proposal, the space-times-time is an invariant.
+By the quaternion gravity proposal, the space-times-time being equal defines an equivalence class.
 All agree on the value of 30.
 What then has to be different is the interval.
 But how different, and how does that depend on the gravitational source mass?

 Fortunately, there is no choice in answering the question if one is to be consistent with current experimental tests of gravity.
 For a spherically